GoogleCloudPlatform/gke-istio-gce-demo/README.md

 #### Istio Data Plane

-The data plane is comprised of all the individual service proxies that are distributed throughout the infrastructure.
+The data plane comprises all the individual service proxies that are distributed throughout the infrastructure.
 Istio uses [Envoy](https://www.envoyproxy.io/) with some Istio-specific extensions as its service proxy.
 It mediates all inbound and outbound traffic for all services in